I used Stateless widgets in most of my previous Flutter tutorials. In this tutorial, let’s see how to add a Stateful widget in Flutter.

 }

-I hope you find this tutorial helpful.
+I hope you find this tutorial on the Flutter stateful widget helpful.